-This is all about Going Deeper!
+All about Going Deeper!

 Each exercise and video are meant to develop one or more skills for meditating deeply into the Scriptures.
-The videos are noted in this workbook and each exercise should be carefully thought through as you sift these ideas and settle on your own style for a "critical reading" of each passage.
+The videos are noted and each exercise should be carefully worked through as you sift these ideas and settle on your own style for a critical reading of each passage.